-A tourist’s manual to things to do in Pokhara for three days.
-From the most touristy things to offbeat day-hikes, Pokhara is the base of most treks in Nepal.
+A tourist’s manual to all things to do in Pokhara for three days.
+From the most touristy things to offbeat day-hikes, this is the base of most treks in Nepal.

 Among the treacherous mountains of the Upper Himalayan region of Nepal, the miscellaneous culture of the Terai, and the chaotic customs of the historical temple-architectural city of Kathmandu, Pokhara stands as the most modernized city in Nepal.
-Pokhara seems to be completely ‘new’ from the rest of its counterparts, for its ‘modernity’ and being the most tourist-catchy destination in all of Nepal.
+It seems to be completely ‘new’ from the rest of its counterparts for its ‘modernity’ and being the most tourist-catchy destination in all of Nepal.

-Annapurna Base Camp – One of the treks embarked on from Pokhara
+Annapurna Base Camp – One of the treks in Nepal

-Visiting Pokhara generally comes at the top of a tourist’s Nepal Travel Guide.
 This travel guide will cover all the best things to do in Pokhara – including short and long hikes, sightseeing around this town, places to visit, where to stay, and how to get around.
-In short, everything you will need to know to plan your trip to Pokhara in Nepal.
+In short, everything you will need to know to plan your trip to this town in Nepal.

 Things to Do in Pokhara Nepal